 As one of the largest online marketplaces in the world, Etsy, has undoubtedly shaped small business culture on the internet in remarkable ways.
 The ability for craftspeople and entrepreneurs to sell their goods anywhere in the world is one of the most impactful services to the small business industry, ever.
 So when I suggest it’s time to leave Etsy, I don’t do so easily.

 I’ve included my reasoning below.
-If you’d like to learn more, email me at [email protected].
+If you’d like to learn more, check out our Learning Center.

 Etsy is too big